MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/turn-on-off-insight-cards.md

 ---
-title: Turn on or off the insight cards
+title: Turn on or off insight cards
-description: Decide which insight cards you'd like to see or hide.
+description: You can decide which insight cards you'd like to see or hide in the application.
 author: udaykirang
 ms.author: udag
 ms.reviewer: shujoshi